juji-io/site/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions.md

 - - -

-Next I will show you how this can be easily done using the Q&A Board in Juji Studio.
+I will now show you how this can be easily done using the Q&A Board in Juji Studio.

 ![Click on extended reply button to initiate your Q&A flow](/assets/uploads/screen-shot-2020-05-12-at-11.19.35-pm.png "Click on the extended reply button to create a flow to handle the question")